clojurists-together/clojuriststogether.org/content/news/2020/q4-2020-funding-announcement.md

 1. Serialization - saving a session (or at least its facts) to a string so it can be read later with edn/read-string
 2. Debugging - adding a mechanism to trace facts and determine why a rule didn't fire

-My long term plan is completely speculative and not something i'll accomplish in the three months i'm funded, but I believe rules engines are the key to creating a "generalized React" in pure clojure.
+My long term plan is completely speculative and not something I'll accomplish in the three months I'm funded, but I believe rules engines are the key to creating a "generalized React" in pure clojure.

 By that I mean a library that can completely replace React to drive front end UIs, but also be used in other contexts such as non-browser UIs (e.g. JavaFX), games, or non-UI business logic (where rules engines are mostly used today).